How to Obtain a Police Report for a Car Wreck in Texas

 Non-redacted reports include personal information for the drivers and passengers in the accident.
 Per the Texas Transportation Code, these non-redacted reports may only be released to a person who is “directly concerned” with an accident.
-This includes the individuals who were directly involved in the wreck, their legal representatives, and the involved parties’ insurance companies.
+This includes the individuals directly involved in the wreck, their legal representatives, and the involved parties’ insurance companies.

 If you were personally involved in a wreck, you’ll be able to request the full accident report.
 Anyone who does not meet the criteria given by the Texas Code may receive a redacted version of the report.

 What Type of Information is Included in a Car Accident Report?

 You can expect to find the following information in your Texas crash report: